jayanth920/jayanth920/README.md

 Web Developer
 -------------

-👨‍💻 It's been an exciting journey through the world of code!
-I started with HTML, CSS, and JavaScript, then dove into Java and built my first Android app.
+👨‍💻 Started with C++ , then JavaScript, then dove into Java and built my first Android app.
 From there, I explored shell programming, got hands-on with AWS (S3, Lambda, etc.), and even ventured into Unity3D with C# scripting where I developed a game with plans to launch it on Steam 🎮.

 Lately, I've been diving deep into AI/ML using Python, expanding my toolkit beyond just web development.